llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

      =========== =============== ============ ===== ================= =============== =============== ======================

-Generic processors allow execution of a single code objects on any of the processors that it supports.
+Generic processors allow execution of a single code object on any of the processors that it supports.
 Such code objects may not perform as well as those for the non-generic processors.

 Generic processors are only available on code object V6 and above (see :ref:`amdgpu-elf-code-object`).

-Generic processor code objects are versioned (see :ref:`amdgpu-elf-header-e_flags-table-v6-onwards`).
+Generic processor code objects are versioned (see :ref:`amdgpu-elf-header-e_flags-table-v6-onwards`) between 1 and 255.
-The version number is used by runtimes to determine if a code object can be run on a specific agent.
-The version number may be increased as-needed, e.g., when a major codegen change occurs for a generic target.
+The version of non-generic code objects is always set to 0.

+For a generic code object, adding a new supported processor may require the code generated for the generic target to be changed so it can continue to execute on the previously supported processors as well as on the new one.
+When this happens, the generic code object version number is incremented at the same time as the generic target is updated.

+Each supported processor of a generic target is mapped to the version it was introduced in.
+A generic code object can execute on a supported processor if the version of the code object being loaded is greater than or equal to the version in which the processor was added to the generic target.

   .. table:: AMDGPU Generic Processors
      :name: amdgpu-generic-processor-table